-Incident response: a first principle idea.
+Incident response is a cybersecurity first principle strategy.

 - “A Tour of the Worm,” by Donn Seeley, Department of Computer Science, University of Utah, February 1989.

 - "Computer Security Incident Handling Guide: Special Publication 800-61 Revision 2,” by Paul Cichonski, Tom Millar, Tim Grance, and Karen Scarfone, NIST - National Institute of Standards and Technology, U.S. Department of Commerce, August 2012.

 - “Framework for Improving Critical Infrastructure Cybersecurity,” National Institute of Standards and Technology, Version 1.1, 16 April 2018, Last visited 17 June 2020.

 - “Robert Tappan Morris – The Morris Worm,”Hackers, Crackers And Thieves: An Index Of Cyber Good Guys, Bad Guys, And Some In-Between.

 - “STALKING THE WILY HACKER,” by CLIFFORD STOLL, COMMUNICATION OF THE ACM, May 1988 vol. 31.
 No. 5.

 - “The Cornell Commission: On Morris and the Worm,” Communications of the ACM, June 1989.

 - “The Cuckoo's Egg,” Brian Lamb, Book Notes, C-SPAN, 3 December 1989.

 - “The Cuckoo's Egg: Tracking a Spy Through the Maze of Computer Espionage,” by Clifford Stoll, Gallery Books, 1989.